eclipse-openj9/openj9-docs/docs/cmdline_specifying.md

     The Java launcher adds some automatically generated arguments to this list, such as the names of the main class.

+6. The `_JAVA_OPTIONS` environment variable.
+You can override previous options using this environment variable.
+The options that you specify with this environment variable are added to the end of the command line when a VM starts in that environment.
+The environment variable can contain multiple blank-delimited argument strings, but must not contain comments.
+For example:

+    - On Windows systems:

+            set _JAVA_OPTIONS=-Dmysysprop1=tcpip -Dmysysprop2=wait -Xdisablejavadump

+    - On AIX, Linux, macOS, and z/OS systems:

+            export _JAVA_OPTIONS="-Dmysysprop1=tcpip -Dmysysprop2=wait -Xdisablejavadump"

 You can also use the `-Xoptionsfile` parameter to specify VM options.
 This parameter can be used on the command line, or as part of the `OPENJ9_JAVA_OPTIONS` environment variable.
 The contents of an option file are expanded in place during startup.
 For more information about the structure and contents of this type of file, see [-Xoptionsfile](xoptionsfile.md#xoptionsfile "Specifies a file that contains VM options and definitions.
 The contents of the options file are recorded in the ENVINFO section of a Java dump.").

 To troubleshoot startup problems, you can check which options are used by the OpenJ9 VM.
 Append the following command-line option, and inspect the Java core file that is generated: